-2.27 The fee for an application is set out in item 23(b) of the Corporations (Fees) Regulations.
-The application should be accompanied by a fee or contain an undertaking to pay a fee forthwith.
-Cheques should be made payable to the Takeovers Panel or Commonwealth of Australia and given to the Panel executive.
+2.29 The fee for an application is set out in item 27I of the Corporations (Fees) Regulations.
+The application should be accompanied by a fee or contain an undertaking to pay a fee.
+Cheques should be made payable to the "Department of Treasury" and given to the Panel Executive.